- Books, Literature, and Writing»

 Both words have interesting origins and while they have been used as insults in the past, they seem to be losing the negative connotations nowadays.
 In fact, a lot of people proudly call themselves nerds or geeks, usually implying that they're smart, intelligent and knowledgeable in one field or another.
 I view this as a positive change since I think it says a lot of things about our society and culture when a word for a smart person has a derogatory meaning, or when kids get bullied in schools for getting good grades.

-Feel free to jump right into the discussion below, or scroll down to the geek and nerd definitions and other information to read up on the subject first.
+Feel free to jump right into the discussion below, or scroll down to the definitions of geek and nerd and other information to read up on the subject first.

 Geek vs Nerd Discussion